Inux/universe/features.md

 ## Known Limitations (for test awareness)

 - Fog is currently disabled (banding artifacts)
-- Terrain chunking/wrapping disabled (performance)
+- Stars do not fade at night (opacity currently forced)
+- Performance HUD is present (F3) but may show 0 draw calls/triangles due to renderer wiring
 - Single terrain variant per planet
 - No audio currently implemented
-- Stars do not fade at night (forced opacity)

 ---